djhaskin987/pask/docs/command-reference.rst

 version.

-When `pask run <task>` is run, the file `./pask/packages/<package-name>/<package-version>/tasks/<task>` is run with no arguments for each package in the list found in the file `./pask/spec.yml` relative to the build project root.
+When `pask run <task>` is run, the file `./pask/packages/<package-name>/<package-version>/tasks/<task>` is assumed to be executable.
+It is run with no arguments for each package in the list found in the file `./pask/spec.yml` relative to the build project root.
 Any environment variables set when pask is run are passed through.
 If, for any of the packages in the list of the spec file, the named task does not exist, is not executable, or exits abnormally, an error is printed and pask stops.
 The task for each package in the list are run in the order that the packages found in the list.

 Compatibility with Degasolv
 ---------------------------